 Module: This is the name of your module.

 Magento Root Directory: It is the root directory of the Magento.
 It will be auto-populated by the module.
 If not then please enter the correct path of your Magento installation root.

 Leave Design field empty.

 Click on Create button and you will see the location of your module and module related file.
 Below is the snapshot.Congratulation!!!
-You new module has been created.
+Your new module has been created.
 You can see the list of the location of the file created by modulecreator for you.
-You can login into your magento admin panel and see that a toolbar by your module has been created like below.
+You can login into your Magento’s admin panel and see that a toolbar by your module has been created like below.

-Step – 2 Customizing the your new Module(Adding New feature)
+Step – 2 Customizing your new Module(Adding New feature)

 In step 1 you have created the blank module.
-Now it is time extend the feature of the magento using the blank skeleton. you can go to YourMagntoInstallation/app/code/local/techflirt/helloworld directory and see all basic required directory and files has been created.
-Also it has created a table in the sample database.
-If you have some basic knowlege of the magento module structure you can easily go on next step.
-If you have no idea about the magento module structure please read my next posting on Magento Module Structure.
+Now it is time extend the feature of the Magento using the blank skeleton. you can go to YourMagntoInstallation/app/code/local/techflirt/helloworld directory and see all basic required directory and files has been created.
+Also, it has created a table in the sample database.
+If you have some basic knowledge of the Magento module structure you can easily go on next step.
+If you have no idea about the Magento module structure please read my next posting on Magento Module Structure.

 Have a nice coding ahead.